 An open letter has been written and signed by more than 100 actors and public figures in the UK demanding a better onscreen representation of older women.
 It is to fight the entertainment industry’s “entrenched ageism.”

-The signatures are of notable figures like Lesley Manville, Keeley Hawes, David Tennant, Richard E Grant, Meera Syal, Juliet Stevenson, and Zawe Ashton.
+The signatures are of notable celebrities like Lesley Manville, Keeley Hawes, David Tennant, Richard E Grant, Meera Syal, Juliet Stevenson, and Zawe Ashton.

 The letter by Acting Your Age Campaign (AYAC) says women in the UK only have a “shelf life” on screen.
 On the other hand, the male actors act their “whole life.”
 It demands “a parity pledge,” for an equal representation of the men and women in the UK aging over 45 years.